PffIdunno/iit-linux-search/text_processing_with_linux_commands.md

 ![Ex_7](Ex_7.png)

-**Explanation** Write the explanation why the specific command was used.
+**Explanation** cut extracts the status code field.
+The output is processed by sort | uniq -c for frequency counting, and sort -nr | head -1 finds the highest frequency result

 ---